TO SUPPLEMENT K-12 EDUCATION FUNDING IN ILLINOIS

 To learn more about how education funding works in Illinois, please visit the Illinois State Board of Education website.

 What does the Illinois Lottery's contribution mean to educational funding?

-Of the $9.3 billion in educational funding the State appropriated in fiscal year 2022, $775 million – over 8% – came from the Illinois Lottery.
-On average, the Illinois Lottery contributed approximately $4.4 million per school day for Illinois public schools in fiscal year 2022.
+Of the $9.7 billion in state funding appropriated in fiscal year 2023, $882 million – approximately 8% – came from the Illinois Lottery.

-With your help, the Illinois Lottery was able to generate $834 million for public education, capital projects, and good causes!
+With your help, the Illinois Lottery was able to generate $882 million in proceeds for public education and good causes!